 Since 2009, Schloss Arenberg has hosted a series of opera camps for children and young adults from all around the world.
 The participants are given the opportunity to develop their version of an opera from the program of the annual Salzburg Festival, accompanied by music teachers and members of the Vienna Philharmonic Orchestra.

-Each summer children arrive in the company of their parents, siblings or friends, or manage the journey alone.
+Each summer children arrive in the company of their parents, siblings, friends, or manage the journey alone.
 They come from all over the world, although not all bring instruments.
-Some are singers, dancers or just love music.
-Most of them are familiar with concerts and opera, having grown up in an environment where art is important and some are already familiar with the opera that they will study during the week in Salzburg.
+Some are singers, dancers, or just love music.
+Most of them are familiar with concerts and opera, having grown up in an environment where art is important, while some are already familiar with the opera that they will study during the week in Salzburg.

 The operas performed at the Salzburg Festival are not particularly “child-friendly”.
 They are often too long or the subjects too complex for a child.
-Here is where the music teacher plays an important role to help the children understand these great operas.
-Members of Vienna Philharmonic and our team make the connection between the world of opera and the children’s world.
+This is where the music teacher plays an important role to help the children understand these great operas.
+Members of the Vienna Philharmonic and our team make the connection between the world of opera and the children’s world.

 Salzburg during festival season and the special atmosphere at Schloss Arenberg round out an ideal program.
 Thanks to the support from the American Austrian Foundation, 1,400 children were able to participate in 34 camps, covering different operas from 2006 to the present.